Archive | Events RSS feed for this section

 Increase Student IQ & Achievement

-Off to San Francisco for a fascinating conference: Learning & the Brain Conference Using Brain Research to Increase Student IQ & Achievement http://www.learningandthebrain.com/brain25.html One of my vision therapy patients, a […]
+Off to San Francisco for a fascinating conference: Learning & the Brain Conference Using Brain Research to Increase Student IQ & Achievement http://www.learningandthebrain.com/brain25.html One of my vision therapy patients, a special education teacher, attended last year’s meeting.
+She was so excited that the many of the recommendations to enhance children’s success in learning were through […]

 Read full story Comments { 0 }